-If you’ve thought about starting a blog, you’ve most likely come across the terms hosted and non-hosted.
+If you’ve thought about starting a blog, you’ve most likely come across the terms free blog host and self-hosted blog.
 This article will explain each of those terms and the pros and cons associated with both.

-Hosted: A blog that resides on the host’s (your blogging platform’s) server (e.g., Blogger, TypePad, or WordPress.com).
+Free blog: A blog that resides on the host’s (your blogging platform’s) server (yourblog.wordpress.com, yourblog.blogspot.com etc…).

-Pros of Hosted Sites: Easy to start and maintain a blog.
+Pros of free blogs : Easy to start and maintain a blog.
 No (domain and hosting) costs involved.

-Non-hosted: A blog that resides on the user’s (your) server (e.g., WordPress.org or Moveable Type).
+Self-hosted: A blog that resides on the user’s (your) server (e.g., WordPress.org or Moveable Type).
 When using a non-hosted blogging platform, you must pay a third-party to host your blog (for example iPage blog hosting).

 - Control over permalink names (which can help with SEO).

-Cons of Non-Hosted Sites: Can be intimidating to new bloggers because they must discover how to set up a server via a third party.
+Cons of Self-Hosted blogs: Can be intimidating to new bloggers because they must discover how to set up a server via a third party.